Eric Church: Personal life

+Church was raised in a family of Baptists, which he called "the religion of contradictions" in 2008.
+His music continues to reflect Christian themes; for example, his song "Old Testament Me" (2017) centers on the Bible's "turn the other cheek" teaching.
+In 2025, he stated, "Faith's a big part of my life and it's always been a part of my life".

 On January 8, 2008, Church married music publisher Katherine Blasingame at West Glow Resort in Blowing Rock, North Carolina.
 At the wedding, Church performed "You Make It Look So Easy", a song he wrote for Blasingame.
 On October 3, 2011, their first son, Boone McCoy Church, was born; he is the subject of Church's song "Three Year Old".
 On February 15, 2015, their second son, Tennessee Hawkins "Hawk" Church was born.
 Their home (along with Church's "man cave"), located in Nashville, was featured in an episode of CMT's Cribs.

 The Chief Cares Fund is a foundation organized by Eric and Katherine Church in 2013.
 The non-profit organization has been used to help underprivileged families in Tennessee, North Carolina, and even as far as helping orphans in Nepal receive clothing, proper bedding, and schooling.
 The foundation has also delivered Bibles to Haiti and helps fund Humane Society no-kill animal shelters.
-People can donate to the foundation on Eric Church's website by simply donating or by purchasing exclusive Chief Cares Platinum Tickets to his concerts where money from the tickets go to the Chief Cares Fund.
+Donations are made via the foundation's website and through Chief Cares Platinum Ticket purchases.

 In November 2022, North Carolina Governor Roy Cooper awarded Church the North Carolina Award, the state's highest civilian honor.

 Church wears his signature aviator sunglasses as a result of wearing contact lenses.
-When his career was getting started, he was forced to deal with the heat from the stage lights drying out his contacts.
+At the beginning of his career, he was forced to deal with the heat from the stage lights drying out his contacts.
 As he began performing in larger venues, his aviators and Von Dutch denim trucker hat became his trademark.

-Church has become an avid advocate for the use of cannabis, reflected in songs such as "Smoke a Little Smoke"; at the time of that song's release, Church's record label urged him not to release the song, though it had minor success as a single.
-Church has also referenced marijuana use in other songs like "The Joint" and "I'm Gettin' Stoned", and has even been the subject of a marijuana joke at the 49th ACM Awards where Blake Shelton and Luke Bryan referred to Eric Church as the Willie Nelson for the new-country generation and compared Eric Church's dressing room to a cannabis dispensary.
+Church has become an advocate for the use of cannabis, reflected in songs such as "Smoke a Little Smoke"; at the time of that song's release, Church's record label urged him not to release the song, though it had minor success as a single.
+Church has also referenced marijuana use in other songs like "The Joint" and "I'm Gettin' Stoned", and was the subject of a marijuana joke at the 49th ACM Awards where Blake Shelton and Luke Bryan referred to Eric Church as the Willie Nelson for the new-country generation and compared Eric Church's dressing room to a cannabis dispensary.

-Controversy

-In March 2022, Church was heavily criticized by fans for cancelling a then-upcoming April concert in San Antonio, Texas in order to watch the North Carolina Tar Heels play Duke in the NCAA Championship Final Four.
-In response to the criticism, Church announced a makeup concert in New Braunfels, Texas, for the date of September 2, and justified the cancellation in a follow-up interview stating, in part, "To win that, it was a wild week or two.
-It was just something I had to be there, and had to take my boys ...
-I can’t recreate Duke and Carolina Final Four."
+Church opened Chief's, a bar, restaurant, and performance venue in downtown Nashville in April 2024.